-A baccalaureate degree, major in Medical Laboratory Science (MLS), includes three years of academic coursework on campus and a 12-month internship within one of NDSU's six affiliated hospital programs.
+A Bachelor of Science degree, major in Medical Laboratory Science (MLS), includes three years of academic coursework and an 11-12-month professional class and clinical experience/internship internship within one of NDSU's affiliated hospital programs.
 All affiliated programs are accredited by the National Accrediting Agency for Clinical Laboratory Science (NAACLS).
-Upon completion of the internship, students are eligible to complete a national certifying exam to earn the MLS credential.
-Completion of all general education and major requirements leads to a Bachelor of Science degree, major in Medical Laboratory Science, from NDSU.
+Graduates are eligible to complete a national certifying exam administered by the American Society for Clinical Pathology Board of Certification (ASCP BOC).

 In October 2009, two national certifying agencies for laboratory professionals merged resulting in the award of a single credential, MLS.
-Like many programs across the country, program titles have been changed to Medical Laboratory Science.
+Like many programs across the country, NDSU changed its program title to Medical Laboratory Science.
 This name change at NDSU received final approval by the ND State Board of Higher Education on June 1, 2011.